 You can obtain a temporary employment visa or an employment visa for permanent residence to the U.S. based on your skills, education, religious vocation or extraordinary ability whether you are outside of the U.S. or in the U.S. when you apply.

 You can find an overview of all available employment visas below.

-Contact us for an assessment of your background and qualifications to determine your eligibility for one or more employment visas.
+Contact us for an assessment of your background and qualifications with our business immigration attorney to determine your eligibility for one or more employment visas.

 TEMPORARY EMPLOYMENT VISAS